kollenl/training-r-intro/1-Introduction-to-R/readme.md

 - The left panel is the console for R
-Type 1 + 1 then hit “Enter” and R will return the answer
+Type `1 + 1` then hit "Enter" and R will return the answer

 ![RStudio 1 + 1](img/rstudio2.png)